 In this tutorial, I’m going to show you how to enhance existing reflection you have captured in your image or even create one.
 This post is very heavy on post-production in Photoshop so it might not be for everyone.

-Although I’m showing you post-processing steps in Adobe Photoshop, the same principles can be applied in other image editing software.
+Although I’m showing you steps in Adobe Photoshop, the same principles can be applied in other image editing software.

 All five techniques allow you to create reflections with varying degree of realism.
 In my opinion, there isn’t the best way of doing it, it’s only a matter of how much time you’re willing to spend in post-processing.